 Workforce Recruitment Program

 Yale is registered for the Workforce Recruitment Program (WRP), a recruitment and referral program that connects federal and private sector employers with college students and recent graduates with disabilities who are eager to prove their abilities in the workplace through summer or permanent jobs.
-Contact Stephanie Waite, Yale’s WRP campus coordinator, to learn more.
+Contact the Office of Career Strategy to learn more.